-- Intangible amortization expense and non-restructuring impairments as these represent charges that are outside the control of those responsible for the underlying operations of the business; - Restructuring and related charges, net as these expenses represent long-term strategic planning decisions which the company believes do not represent the underlying operations of the respective period when the expenses are recognized under GAAP; - Inventory step-up expense as this represents the expense recognition of fair value adjustments in excess of the historical cost basis of inventory obtained through acquisition, these charges are outside the control of those responsible for the underlying operations of the business;
+- Intangible amortization expense and non-restructuring impairments as these represent charges that are outside the control of those responsible for the underlying operations of the business; - Restructuring and related charges, net as these expenses represent long-term strategic planning decisions which the company believes do not represent the underlying operations of the respective period when the expenses are recognized under GAAP; - Inventory step-up expense as this represents the expense recognition of fair value adjustments in excess of the historical cost basis of inventory obtained through acquisition, these charges are outside the control of those responsible for the underlying operations of the business; - Income or loss from discontinued operations as this represents events that are not expected to be present in future periods and its exclusion provides better insight to the operating performance of the company's continuing operations;

-- Loss (income) from discontinued operations as this represents events that are not expected to be present in future periods and its exclusion provides better insight to the operating performance of the company's continuing operations; - Change in contingent consideration fair value as this represents the change in future operating performance and therefore is not reflective of current period operating performance of the business; - Acquisition related expenses represent various transaction costs associated with acquisitions, as these costs are outside the control of those responsible for the underlying operations of the business; and - Income taxes include the current and deferred tax effects associated with the aforementioned pre-tax adjustments and other deferred tax benefits recognized upon pay down of intercompany installment notes created by internal sales of acquired intangible assets.
+- Change in contingent consideration fair value as this generally represents changes in expectations regarding future operating performance and therefore is not reflective of current period operating performance of the business; - Acquisition related expenses represent various transaction costs associated with acquisitions, as these costs are outside the control of those responsible for the underlying operations of the business; and - Income taxes include the current and deferred tax effects associated with the aforementioned pre-tax adjustments and other deferred tax benefits recognized upon pay down of intercompany installment notes created by internal sales of acquired intangible assets.
 Consistent with the removal of deferred tax benefits recognized on amortization of acquired intangibles, management does not believe that this favorable item is indicative of the company's core operating performance.

-In addition to these items, the company has developed a recurring quarterly process to identify transactions, both favorable and unfavorable, that may not be indicative of the company's core operating performance in the respective period.
-Each transaction is evaluated by the company based on several factors; including, but not limited to, materiality, frequency of occurrence, the facts and circumstances giving rise to the transaction, and the business' ability to influence the transaction.
-Based on these factors the company applies judgment in determining whether the adjustment should result in adjustment to GAAP financial results and therefore be included in a non-GAAP measure.
-An example of the type of items identified through this process includes:
+In addition to these items, during the recurring quarterly process to identify transactions, both favorable and unfavorable, that may not be indicative of the company's core operating performance in the respective period.
+Each transaction is evaluated by the company based on several factors; including, but not limited to, established materiality thresholds, frequency of occurrence, the facts and circumstances giving rise to the transaction, and the business' ability to influence the transaction.
+Based on these factors the company applies judgment in determining whether the item should result in adjustment to GAAP financial results and therefore be included in the non-GAAP measure.
+Examples of the type of items identified through this process include:

-Significant legal and environmental charges as these represent significant expenses that may not be associated with the current operating footprint and performance of the business (e.g., environmental charges at former company owned facilities)
+- Significant legal and environmental charges as these represent significant expenses that may not be associated with the current operating footprint and performance of the business (e.g., environmental charges at former company owned facilities or charges for significant legal settlements) - Pension settlement charges are attributable to previously deferred losses (in accordance with GAAP) within accumulated other comprehensive income that are recognized upon lump sum disbursement to employees under our pension plan termination.